mo-tarek/mastering-c/c-notes.md

 # C programming notes
 This notes is incremental.
 That's,  I will add all my notes from all courses here.

+---
+### My Approach
+- Learn the core language
+- Learn the standard library
+---
 - Introduction
 - History
 - Hello, World